Possibilistic inferential models: a review: Possibilistic inferential models

 \subsection{Construction}

 The posited model $\{ \prob_\theta: \theta \in \TT \}$ and observed data $Z=z$ determine a likelihood $\theta \mapsto p_\theta(z)$ function and a corresponding relative likelihood

 I will assume throughout that the denominator is finite for almost all $z$.
 An imprecise-probabilistic (in fact, possibilistic) interpretation can be given to the relative likelihood directly, and this has been extensively studied \citep[e.g.,][]{shafer1982, wasserman1990b, denoeux2006, denoeux2014}.
 But the raw, relative likelihood-based possibilistic uncertainty quantification has issues similar to those discussed above for probabilistic uncertainty quantification---one apparently has no control on the false confidence rate.
 But the relative likelihood serves an important role, namely, ranking different parameter values based on their compatibility with the observed data $Z=z$, which was the role that Fisher envisioned.
-Arguably the relative likelihood $\theta \mapsto R(z,\theta)$ above is the ``best'' such ranking function since it's a minimial sufficient statistic, i.e., it makes most efficient use of the information about the posited model and observed data.
-But this is not the only ranking function that one might entertain; see Section~\ref{S:beyond} below.
+Arguably the relative likelihood $\theta \mapsto R(z,\theta)$ above is the ``best'' such ranking function since it's a minimial sufficient statistic; see, also, Remark~\ref{re:rellik} in Appendix~\ref{A:remarks}.
+But this is not the only ranking function one might entertain; see Sections~\ref{S:marginal}--\ref{S:beyond}.

 The second step of the possibilistic IM construction is ``validifying'' \citep{martin.partial} the relative likelihood (or other ranking function).
 This amounts to applying a version of the {\em probability-to-possibility transform} \citep[e.g.,][]{dubois.etal.2004, hose2022thesis}, and it returns the possibilistic IM's contour function: